Rode NTG2 Microphone

 Rating: 7 out of 10

-For outside work I need the right microphone and one that I could use with my other equipment.
-The Rode NTG2 is the one which was raved about on Youtube and just about within my budget for use with my Zoom H5, but it can also be mounted on top of my camera.
+For outside work the Rode NTG2 is one of the best mid-priced shotgun microphones around.
+The Rode NTG2 was just about within my budget for use with my Zoom H5.
+But it can also be mounted on top of a camera even though a little large for that application, unless it is a professional video camera.

 It comes with a foam muffle/wind shield, microphone stand clip and pvc protective bag.
-I purchased my Rode NTG2 with the camera mount shock mount which you need and the furry dead cat wind shield which gives possibly better wind noise reduction in only very light breezy conditions.
+I purchased my Rode NTG2 with the extra camera mount shock mount.
+This you need for on-camera applications.
+Also I purchased the ‘furry dead cat’ wind shield which gives possibly better wind noise reduction in only very light breezy conditions.

 Pros: Internal and Phantom power facility.
-Small enough for camera mounting.
+Just about small enough for camera mounting.
 Very sensitive and clear.
+Great overhead microphone.